It won't be long now until we get our first proper frost. And that means it's time to get our homes ready for the cold snap.

 How often you clean your chimney depends on how often you use it.
 If it's just a weekend or two every year then you may only need to clean your chimney once every three years.
 However, many professionals recommend getting your chimney cleaned every year so ask an expert to take a look.

 Make sure there are no loose or missing roof tiles or cracks in the walls, that your drains are clear and working and that your TV aerial is firmly fixed.

-Bring out the slow cooker and stockpile the freezer with hearty stews, curries and soups.
-Having a fully stocked kitchen means that you won't have to make a trip to the supermarket on an icy cold day!
+Bring out the slow cooker and stockpile the freezer with hearty dishes like soups and casseroles.
+Having a fully-stocked kitchen means not having to venture out to the supermarket in the hail or sleet – win!